Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

 ### Code for the Web App (TodoListClient)

 In `Startup.cs`, below lines of code enables Microsoft identity platform endpoint.
-This endpoint is capable of signing-in users both with their Work and School.
+This endpoint is capable of signing-in users both with their Work and School Accounts.

 ```csharp
 services.AddMicrosoftWebAppAuthentication(Configuration)